wube-anomeg/api-coding-challenge/README.md

 ### Packaging as jar and run the application locally

-To build the final jar and optimize the API application for production:
+To build the final jar and optimize the API application, run:

 ```
 Navigate to the the project root directory where you cloned the application